 You can, of course, flavor it up as you’d like and/or add cream to it.
 Try it black first, though, if you’ve never had one, if you’re just in a new coffee shop, or if you’re making yours at home but using a new type of coffee.

 You may pick up on differences from coffee shop to coffee shop, or from one roaster to the next.
-The flavors in the coffee will be strong, but adding water to them (as opposed to just running water through the grounds) can make the flavor complexities stand out.
+The flavors in theis type of coffee will be strong, but adding water to them (as opposed to just running water through the grounds) can make the flavor complexities stand out.

 What Is an Americano?